Population Estimates Program: Projects and Initiatives

 The Local Update of Census Addresses (LUCA) program provides an opportunity for tribal, state, and local governments to review and improve the address lists and maps used to conduct the 2020 Census.
 LUCA 2020 will allow participants to review the Census Bureau’s full address list for their geographic area.
 This is a full Title-13 address list review allowing participants to add, delete, change or correct an address, including the location of the address.
 In addition to address lists, the Bureau will also provide maps and geographic location data associated with addresses as well as address counts by census block.
 To support the state in LUCA participation, PEP is working closely with the Secretary of the Commonwealth in providing technical assistance to cities and towns.
 More details on the LUCA 2020 program may be found on the Census website.

-The Count Review Program (CRP) provides a last-chance opportunity for FSCPE state liaisons to review the Census Bureau’s Master Address File before the official Census count day (for housing units) and after enumeration (for group quarters) so that missed addresses and facilities can be restored to the address frame and be included in Census mail-out and canvassing operations.
-PEP participates in this project by assembling a statewide geodatabase of residential addresses and group quarters facilities for comparison against the Master Address File.
-For example, in the 2010 Count Review program, PEP was able to restore 2,735 residential addresses and numerous facilities to the enumeration which would have otherwise been missed.
+The Count Review Program (CRP) provides a last-chance opportunity for Federal-State Cooperative for Population Estimates (FSCPE) state liaisons to review the Census Bureau’s Master Address File before the official Census count day (for housing units) and after enumeration (for group quarters) so that missed addresses and facilities can be restored to the Census.
+UMDI participates in this project by assembling a statewide geodatabase of residential addresses and group quarters facilities for comparison against the Master Address File.
+For example, in the 2010 Count Review program, UMDI was able to restore 2,735 residential addresses and numerous facilities to the enumeration which would have otherwise been missed.
+According to the Census Bureau, as many as 1 out of 98 housing units was enumerated because of Count Review at the state level in Census 2010.

 Count Question Resolution